 - Olive oil & butter: I like to use both to help brown and crisp up the outside of the fish.
 The butter gives it a delicious buttery flavor too.

-- Fresh lime or lemon: A squirt of fresh lemon juice is the perfect finishing touch.
+- Fresh lemon: A squirt of fresh lemon juice (or lime juice) is the perfect finishing touch.
 Citrus is a great way to brighten up any fish!

 - To brown the edges, broil the baked tilapia for an extra 2-3 minutes.